iron-io/iron_worker_ruby_ng/README.md

 code.merge_file 'clients.csv', 'information/clients' # will be in information/clients subdirectory
 ```

 Merges file located at path into the code package.
-You can use optional dest to set destination directory which will be automatically created.
+You can use the optional dest parameter to set destination directory which will be automatically created.

 ### merge_dir(path, dest = '')

-Recursively merges directory located at path into the code package.
+Recursively merges the directory located at path into the code package.

 ```ruby
 code.merge_dir '../config' # will be in the same directory as worker